a-r-d/a-r-d.github.io/_posts/2020-05-27-our-broken-economy.markdown

 Yes, in Europe the regulators who control interest rates have been able to set them so low to avoid this painful debt deleveraging cycle for so long that they actually moved them into negative territory.
 At certain European banks you actually have to [pay a fee to save money in your savings account](https://www.bloomberg.com/news/articles/2019-12-03/german-banks-open-floodgates-to-negative-rates-for-all-savers).

 ## What are the consequences of avoiding deleveraging?

 Well, we are seeing it.
 We just continue to push asset prices higher and higher so that people, [companies](https://en.wikipedia.org/wiki/Corporate_debt_bubble), and [governments](https://tradingeconomics.com/united-states/government-debt-to-gdp) can take on more debt.

 We are so far down this rabbit hole and nobody knows where it ends.
 Do we just one day cancel all debts and start over?
-Do we try to inflate away the debt?
+Do we try to inflate away the debt by printing money?
+Do we default?
+Do we try austerity?

 Do we keep pushing this farther to the point where central banks start buying debt directly in order to keep the merry-go-round going?

 Actually, yes [we are doing that right now](https://www.federalreserve.gov/monetarypolicy/bst_recenttrends.htm) - the _buying debt_ thing, I mean.

+## Also, low interest rates encourage speculation.

+This is a known side effect of low interest rates.
+[Arguably this fueled the 2008 housing bubble](https://knowledge.wharton.upenn.edu/article/housing-bubble-real-causes/) (probably along with other government policies).
+Throughout recorded history [interest rates were almost always much higher](https://www.visualcapitalist.com/the-history-of-interest-rates-over-670-years/) than they are now.

+Here is a nice quote from ["Manias, Panics and Crashes", 7th edition](https://amzn.to/34rKJ43) to illustrate this point historically.

+> In France at the end of the Restoration and beginning of the July Monarchy - that is, between 1826 and 1832 - speculation was rife ...
+Landowners earned 2.25 to 3.75 percent on their assets; industrialists tried to earn 7 to 9 percent on their fixed investments, 2 to 4 percentage points more than the long-term interest rates.
+Merchants and speculators in raw materials sought returns in the range of 20 to 25 percent.
+Charles wilson noted that earlier the Dutch were converted from merchants into bankers (accused of idleness and greed); they developed habits of speculation __because of the decline in the rate of interest in Amsterdam to 2.5 percent.__ Large-scale conversions of public debt in the 1822 and 1824, and gain in 1888 led to a decline in the rate of interest and induced British investors to buy more foreign securities.
+Andreades observed that "When interest goes down, the English commercial world, unable to reduce its mode of life, deserts its usual business in favor of the more profitable, but on that very account more risky undertakings ... __speculation leads to disaster and must ultimately be borne by the central bank__"

+So just as in the early 1800's, that is how [the S&P just (in August 2020) set an all time high in the middle of a pandemic](https://www.cnbc.com/2020/08/21/markets-look-to-the-fed-again-to-build-on-sp-500-record-as-congress-continues-to-disappoint.html).

 ## The Consequences of the 2020 pandemic for small businesses.